 If Pano is the diagnosis, the following is a nutritional panosteitis home remedy that has been used within the mastiff community for many, many years with tremendous success.
-It has been used both as a preventative and a panosteitis treatment once a puppy starts showing symptoms.
+Patti Groppetti, a long time Mastiff breeder is the woman I credit with this recipe and from whom I have permission to post it for you here.
+This recipe has been used both as a preventative and a panosteitis treatment once a puppy starts showing symptoms.

 If you are looking for a safe way how to treat a limping dog at home, this just might be the answer you are looking for.

 NOTE: I will say again that this formula DOES NOT take the place of the advice of your veterinarian.
 I provide it as an adjunct to, not a replacement for, qualified medical advice.